YDD9/YDD9-YDD9.github.io/_posts/2017-11-05-Python-Multiprocessing-and-Multithreading.md

 Implementation is simple, but cost of creating a new process is not cheap and can have overhead load issues.

 ### Use IronPython or Jython
-Python has GIL issues is implemented by CPython.
-Python implementaion with .ent or java don't have GIL issue, so you can carefully choose to work with IronPython or Jython, but be aware of compability issues with Django, etc...
+Python with GIL issues is implemented by CPython.
+Python implementaion with .net or java don't have GIL issue, so you can carefully choose to work with IronPython or Jython, but be aware of compability issues with Django, etc...

 ### Cached queue and download executed on multiple PCs